 Homemade tortillas are not only simple to make, they are ridiculously delicious.
 Every time I make these, I have to ban the family from the kitchen because a plain tortilla will grow legs and leap into someone’s mouth…repeatedly…leaving none for the meal I am making!

 The other day, a friend of mine tagged me on Instagram in a photo with the phrase “we’re making your tortillas tonight!” – and I realized I hadn’t shared my recipe here on The Foodie Army Wife yet.
 Well, now I’m going to fix that.
+These tortillas are made with butter rather than lard or shortening.
+They are also not the paper thin kind that you are going to get from the grocery store.
+However we use these now for just about every dish that requires tortillas because their flavor is wonderful.

 To begin, place 3 cups of all purpose flour in a food processor* along with 2 teaspoons each of salt and baking powder.
 Give them a pulse to combine them.